All Episodes

 I mean, they technically broke no law, apparently, in that portion of Columbia.

-I'm sure the Secret Service can be deployed in various far flung parts of the globe where they can do all kinds of nasty stuff that doesn't break local laws.
+I'm sure the Secret Service can be deployed in various far-flung parts of the globe where they can do all kinds of nasty stuff that doesn't break local laws.

-So uh that might be our talk show topic.
+So that might be our talk show topic, 1-800-282-2882.

-Senator Susan Collins of Maine, Republican on the Senate Homeland Security Committee, who's been briefed on the investigation by the Secret Service Director, Mark Sullivan.
+Senator Susan Collins of Maine, Republican on the Senate Homeland Security Committee, who's been briefed on the investigation by the Secret Service director, Mark Sullivan, she said she found it hard to believe it hadn't happened before just because of the numbers involved.

 In comments echoed by others, she said she was concerned that the episode suggests a culture problem.